Gropius House: Criticism

-Conservative neighbors did not approve of the Gropius House.
-One neighbor, James Loud, felt the Gropius House clashed with surrounding Colonial Revival style homes.
-According to Loud, both the Gropius House and the home designed by Marcel Breuer looked like "chicken coops."
+Conservative neighbor James Loud did not approve of the Gropius House.
+Loud complained about being "surrounded by chicken coops," referring to the Gropius House disparagingly, as he felt its modernist design clashed with his own home's Colonial Revival style.

 Preservation

 In 1974—five years after Walter's death—Ise donated the property to the Society for the Preservation of New England Antiquities (now Historic New England), though she lived there for the rest of her life.
 In 1984, a year after Ise's death, the home became a museum.
 It is open to the public.